vegarringdal/simple-html/README.md

 export default class extends HTMLElement {
     // standard web component callback, you need to call super() here constructor(...result: any[]): void {
-        //  do somethine
+        //  do something
     }

     // standard web component callback
     connectedCallback(...result: any[]): void {
-        //  do somethine
+        //  do something
     }

     //called when it want to render, you supply it with the lit-html template result here